 Landscapers near me were spreading black dirt around The Crossing yesterday.
-Decorative bricks/blocks were also delivered.
+Decorative bricks/blocks were also delivered and also swimming pool installation started by uvpools.com, if you are looking for swimming pool go check them out.
 The developer, Mendota Homes, has been under considerable pressure for several months from the NDDC, the City of Northfield, and new condo owners to improve the condition of the property.
 See the Sept.
 26 blog post on the update on The Crossing for more details.

 The Oct.
 3 issue of the Northfield News had a story about the Oct.
 1 City Council meeting titled Crossing update turns to quiz of mayor: Councilmen unclear about Lansing’s concern over project in which a change from condos to rental for the delayed second building was discussed: